 There’s something magical about the sunset view that makes it a feast for the eyes.
 The brilliance that’s painted across the sky as the sun disappears into the horizon is a sight for sore eyes and definitely worthy of an Instagram shot.

-Plan an outing around capturing the sunset; we have curated 17 best places in Singapore where you can catch the most beautiful sunset view.
+Wanna know where to see the sunset in Singapore?
+We have curated 17 best places where you can catch the most beautiful sunset view.
 Take these places down, grab your loved ones, and your camera!

 1. Marina Barrage

-Marina Barrage is the perfect location to plan a picnic and watch the skies turn to a brilliant orange hue as the sun finally sets along the city skyline.
+Marina Barrage is the perfect location to plan a picnic and also offers one of the best sunset views in Singapore, where you can watch the skies turn to a brilliant orange hue as the sun finally sets along the city skyline.
 And then watch as the city lights come to life, contrasted against the night sky.

 How to get there: From Tanjong Pajar MRT Station, at International Plaza (03223), board the bus 400.
 You can also take bus 400 from Marina Bay Financial Centre (03391), near the Marina Bay Station.